 Presley Chweneyagae Honoured in Mmabatho Memorial: “He Was More Than What the Cameras Captured”

-• Presley Chweneyagae was remembered in the first memorial service held at Mmabatho Convention Centre in his hometown, Mahikeng
+• Presley Chweneyagae was remembered in the first memorial service held at the Mmabatho Convention Centre in his hometown, Mahikeng

-• During the memorial service close friends Rantebeng Makapan and Israel Matseke-Zulu gave heartfelt tributes
+• During the memorial service, close friends Rantebeng Makapan and Israel Matseke-Zulu gave heartfelt tributes

-• Bianca Carmichael, Presley’s sister-in-law and wife of actor Oros Mampofu celebrated the late actor as being more than just a star
+• Bianca Carmichael, Presley’s sister-in-law and wife of actor Oros Mampofu, celebrated the late actor as being more than just a star

 Presley Chweneyagae Mmabatho memorial service